Group of Seven Discovery Route: Algoma Country, Sault Ste. Marie and The North Shore of Lake Superior

 Find a Moments of Algoma interpretive panel and replica handcart similar to the velocipede that was used to transport the painters up and down the rail lines at the Algoma Central Railway Station.
 The brand-new Train Station is opening in September of 2021, during the fall run of the tour train.
 Make sure and take some time to tour the station with areas that pays homage new community space filled with Indigenous artwork and teaching elements, as well the Group of Seven, the ticket counter for the Agawa Canyon Tour Train, as well as a microbrewery and restaurant.
 The new station is located in the Mill District.

 5. Agawa Canyon Tour Train, Sault Ste.
 Marie

-Book a seat on this breath-taking, one-day, 184 kilometre round trip train tour through the heart of Canada’s ruggedly beautiful landscape.
+Book a seat on this breathtaking, one-day, 184 km round trip train tour through the heart of Canada’s ruggedly beautiful landscape.
 The GPS triggered narration is available in five languages via wireless headsets.
-Note: 2020/21 season is cancelled, plan for the following year.
+Note: 2021 season is limited, so book soon or plan for the following year.